 Set up as a partnership in 2004, Archaeological Surveys has developed into a limited company carrying out approximately 60 projects a year.
-The company has two directors, Kerry Donaldson and David Sabin, who have past experience of working for and managing one of the countries largest geophysical survey companies.
-In addition, David Sabin has worked for a number of large UK archaeological contracting units and has over 25 years experience in the excavation and surveying of archaeological sites at both amateur and professional level.
+The company has two directors, Kerry Donaldson and David Sabin.
 The company believes in following current best practice and operates to Historic England and the Chartered Institute for Archaeologists guidelines.
 A programme of continuing investment in equipment allows surveys to be carried out effectively and efficiently.

 Kerry Donaldson - Profile

 BSc Hons Geography, HNC Heritage Management, EMFEC Practical Archaeology, Member of the Chartered Institute for Archaeologists (MCIfA)

 David Sabin - Profile